Author Archives: Carlos

 As Chalamet mentions so naturally and clearly here, family support without expectations — without the pressure to become this or that so parents can brag about their children to neighbours, or project their failed dreams onto them, or even expect them to become rich and successful to exploit their image or finances — is crucial.

-From a purely observational point of view, we could state that (sadly) the majority of people do not have this luxury to begin with, as Chalamet did, and that sets him apart from most people already.
+From a purely observational point of view, we could say that, sadly, most people do not have this luxury to begin with, as Chalamet did.
+That alone already sets him apart.
 Having emotionally intelligent, present, and mature parents is an absolute blessing — maybe the biggest blessing one can wish for in life.
 Let alone parents who consciously choose to give minimal but effective guidance, weighing their words and emotions carefully, and offering their children a safe and genuine degree of freedom to explore life with curiosity and a sense of security.

 The latter is a rare parental skill that requires multidimensional levels of intelligence, leadership, and egolessness — the awareness that love can be expressed by letting go of expectations and simply allowing the other to be whatever they feel interested in becoming, as long as no self-harm or harm to others is involved.